jazztbone2b/react-drum-machine/README.md

-# This is a Drum Machine built using React JS for the Front End Library Certificate for FreeCodeCamp
+# Drum Machine App built using React JS for the Front End Library Certificate for FreeCodeCamp

 ## The main features of the project are